import-js/eslint-plugin-import/README.md

 You may use the following shortcut or assemble your own config using the granular settings described below.

+Make sure you have installed the `@eslint/typescript-parser` which is used in the following configuration.
+Unfortunately NPM does not allow to list optional peer dependencies.

 ```yaml
 extends:
   - eslint:recommended